gmyx/Ultra-Fast-Magnectic-Inserters/README.md

 * Magnetic Filter Stack inserters
 * Magnetic Long Reach filter Stack inserters

-There are no animations which allows the inserters to work at a significan speed boost.
+There are no animations which allows the inserters to work at a significant speed boost.
 A great companion to fast belts.

-Balanace may be adjusted.
+Balanace may need be adjusted.
 These inserter use a lot of power.